Angels vs. Mariners MLB Betting Odds, Trends & Prediction

 Los Angeles Angels DFS SPIN

-The Angels dropped to 21-35 after losing to the Yankees 8-3 last night.
-Logan O’Hoppe hit a home run in the loss.
-Los Angeles will look to snap a two-game skid on Friday night from Seattle.
+The Angels dropped to 21-37 after losing to the Mariners 9-0 last night.
+Willie Calhoun was the only Angel to record a multi-hit game.
+Los Angeles will look to snap a four-game skid on Sunday from Seattle.

 Seattle Mariners DFS SPIN